 Why do I need different types for payments and refunds?

-Payments and refunds in Spektrix are processed using different parts of the basket, regardless of which method of payment you’re using.
-When you create a Custom Payment Type as a payment, that only allows you to accept payments - you can’t automatically make refunds unless you create a matching refund type.
+Payments and refunds in Spektrix are processed using different parts of the basket, regardless of which method of payment you're using.
+When you create a Custom Payment Type as a payment type, that only allows you to accept payments – you can't automatically make refunds unless you create a matching refund type.

 If you ever need to refund a payment made using a Custom Payment Type and don't have a matching refund type, you'll have to refund to a method of payment that doesn't match what you originally used.
 From a financial reconciliation perspective, this is going to leave things looking very confusing.

 Any time you create a new Custom Payment Type, we would strongly suggest you create a matching refund type as well.

 Setting up a Custom Payment Type